ArronBeale/CI_PP1_V_Photography/README.md

 ### Lighthouse

 ### Bugs
-- Issue of profile picture not displaying on the page.
+- (Fixed) Issue of profile picture not displaying on the page.
+I added image into index.html instead of adding through style.css, this then resolved my issue.

 ## Deployment